Convention at a Glance

 Before the Convention begins, Sellers of Red Wing dinnerware, stoneware and art pottery begin to set up their booths at the Pottery Place Mall.
 Also many locals will set up garage sales in their driveways all around Red Wing.
 With these sales open the hunt begins!

 Convention attendees also take time to visit antique shops in Red Wing and and in nearby towns.
 With Red Wing’s nestled on the Mississippi River Wisconsin is just across the bridge.

 Wednesday- Pottery Museum of Red Wing

 The hunt at the antique shops, garage sales, auction, and sales continues.
 Chapters start to gather and members ready for the first day of Convention.

-The Official RWCS Convention Program is available at pre-registration and also inserted in the Red Wing Republican Eagle Newspaper.
+The Official RWCS Convention Program is mailed to all members in July, is available at pre-registration and also inserted in the Red Wing Republican Eagle Newspaper.
 This is the best information source for all Convention activities.
 It includes:

 - Schedule of Events

 That evening the RWCS Foundation Hosts a Wine-ing for Red Wing fundraiser in the Pottery Museum of Red Wing.